Does photographing takes away from the experience?

 However, an interesting research published by D.K., Z.G., and B.A., titled “How Taking Photos Increases Enjoyment of Experiences” shows something different for what concerns the specific case of taking photos.

-taking a photograph, instead of being a distraction, can be a form of active engagement, that will lead to increase the focus toward the photographed activity (e.g. having lunch, a baseball match, a city guided tour or a concert), and therefore rise the level of enjoyment.
+The thesis proposed by the researchers is that taking a photograph, instead of being a distraction, can be a form of active engagement, that will lead to increase the focus toward the photographed activity (e.g. having lunch, a baseball match, a city guided tour or a concert), and therefore rise the level of enjoyment.
 The key assumption of this theory is that enjoyment is affected by engagement, and this latter is, in its turn, influenced by attention.

 The question of how taking photos might affect the enjoyment of the main activity we are photographing might be considered worthless by many but in a world where the number of images recorded every year grows at a really fast pace (some estimates that in 2020 almost 1.4 trillions photos were taken), it is actually important to understand how a wide-spread behavior affects our life.
 It is especially relevant if we consider that new rules and restrictions (e.g. the ban on taking photos during a concert with the excuse that “it would spoil the fun”) are imposed on the base of wrong assumptions.